auric123/95octano/README.md

    • Power: we decided to use two motors as this would make it easier to carry the weight of the robot, using two motors for better mobility, balance and speed of our robot we use a bar for better precision in the mobility of our vehicle.

-   • Sensors: with the help of the proximity sensor we measure the distance in which indie must rotate, also relying on the color sensors if it is red it will rotate to the right, if it is green it will rotate to the left.
+   • Sensors: We use ultrasound sensors that send waves to the wall and receive them, to prevent the 2 lateral ones from always doing this procedure, we have a front one that tells the others when to start measuring, execute the actions, also relying on the color sensors This has to touch the block so that the light receives colored reflections, for example red, so that it goes to the right and green to the left.

    • Steering Speed Control:
 The motors together with the programming was the key to having a speed that will first accept the programming and the motors that are two motors that depend on whether they go to the left or to the right.